3 STATEMENTS, QUESTIONS, IMPERATIVES ETC PAGE 20

 Never

 touch electrical equipment with wet hands.
-Leave no litter.
+Leave no litter.2 Use

 a The basic use of the imperative is to give orders, to get someone to do something.